bacterial-genomics/wf-paired-end-illumina-assembly/modules/local/trim_reads_trimmomatic/README.md

 Each of these trimming effects/outcomes are tallied and logged:

-1. total discarded read count
+- Total discarded read count
-1. number of forward reads that lack a high quality R2 sister read
+- Number of forward reads that lack a high quality R2 sister read
-1. number of reverse reads that lack a high quality R1 sister read
+- Number of reverse reads that lack a high quality R1 sister read
-1. total number of broken read pairs saved as singletons
+- Total number of broken read pairs saved as singletons

+> [!NOTE]
-- it does not yet list which specific adapters (by name) were removed but perhaps in the future it will [here](https://github.com/usadellab/Trimmomatic/issues/9)
+> Trimmomatic does not list which specific adapters (by name) were removed but there is a [feature request](https://github.com/usadellab/Trimmomatic/issues/9) for this to be implemented within Trimmomatic.